jaspector

 Permits are required for all residential and commercial new construction, additions, remodels, renovations, changes and additions to structures, accessory buildings, fences, flatwork, and roof replacement or repair over 25 percent of the existing roof.

-Typical processing time is Inspections are conducted within 24-48 hours after request, excluding weekends and holidays..
+Building permit processing times in Gainesville, TX typically run Inspections are conducted within 24-48 hours after request, excluding weekends and holidays..
+Timelines can vary based on project complexity and current department workload.